-The Fox Project has rescued around 12000 foxes in the past twenty-six years and has yet to find a starving adult fox.
+The Fox Project has rescued around 15000 foxes in the past twenty-nine years and has yet to find a starving adult fox.

 Some folk suppose urban foxes do not know how to hunt, but, although scavenging is preferable to any fox, and uses less energy than hunting, urban foxes are just as adept at catching rats, mice, voles, rabbits and birds as their country cousins.